Maximum Pleasure Guaranteed: Development

-The series is directed ans executive produced by David Gordon Greene and written and executive produced by creator and showrunner David J. Rosen.
+The series is directed and executive produced by David Gordon Green and written and executive produced by creator and showrunner David J. Rosen.
 The 10-episode series was developed by and is executive produced by Simon Kinberg and Audrey Chon for Genre Films under their first-look deal with Apple TV+, as well as Bard Dorros for Anonymous Content.
 The series is also produced by Apple Studios and Counterpart Studios.

 Casting

-On February 28, 2025, Tatiana Maslany was cast to star.
+Apple TV+ announced Tatiana Maslany's casting in February 2025.
 In July 2025, Jake Johnson and Dolly de Leon joined the starring cast.
 In August 2025, Charlie Hall, Kiarra Hamagami Goldberg, Jessy Hodges, Jon Michael Hill, and Nola Wallace were cast as series regulars.
+On February 3, 2026, Brandon Flynn and Murray Bartlett were revealed to be in the cast.

 Filming

 Principal photography was reported to be occurring in October 2025.
 Filming locations include Queens, New York.